lukepattersn/CyPlan/README.md

 ## Notes
 Right now, as of 11/17/2024, CyPlan only generates courses for the Spring semester.
-A term field will be added in the future but not needed right now.
+A term field will be added in the future, but not needed right now.
+CyPlan is still in progress, expect flaws, but we are currently working on making it better.